Mideast mediators strike hopeful note after talks in Doha

 Speaking alongside him, Sejourne called any action to destabilize negotiations unacceptable.
 He and Lammy had sent very clear messages to all parties that this was a key moment “because it could lead to peace or war," he said.

-Katz said in a statement that he told his British and French counterparts that if Iran attacks Israel, Israel expects its allies not just to help it defend itself, but to join in attacking Iran back.
+Katz said in a statement that he told his British and French counterparts that if Iran attacks Israel, Israel expects its allies not just to help it defend itself, but to join in attacking Iran.

 He also warned Iran — which backs Hamas, Hezbollah and Houthi rebels in Yemen, all of whom have attacked Israel since the Gaza war started — to stop the attacks.